the-trash/JODY/README.md

 end
 ```

-This JSON response can be the intermediary for instructions JODY that would do following things:
+This JSON response can be the holder of instructions for JODY that would do following things:

 1. create a modal window to edit the post
 2. Initialize the post editing form after HTML inserting into DOM